How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 [Company name]

-Please note that the salesperson answering these emails sees the same email templates, so take time to personalize it and make it yours.
+Please note that the salesperson answering these emails will see the same email templates.
+Take the time to personalize them and make them your own.
 This will help it stand out from the crowd.

-Another thing to note is that English is almost certainly not the first language of the person you are talking to.
-So, be sure to use clear and straightforward language while making sure you are getting your point across.
+Another thing to note is that English is almost certainly not the person's first language.
+So, be sure to use clear and straightforward language while ensuring you convey your point effectively.

 Get as many responses as possible.

-I can’t stress enough how important it is to have as many potential suppliers as possible.
+I want to emphasize the importance of having as many potential suppliers as possible.
 The more suppliers you contact, the more likely you are to find the best one.
 It’s common to have a list of 50-100 (and sometimes even more).
 In other words, if you think you don’t have enough, you’re likely correct, and if you think you have too many, you’re likely wrong.

 Keep responses organized

 By this point, you should have a sizeable number of responses from potential suppliers.
-Once you get here, you must list the contact information and prices.
+Once you arrive, please list the contact information and prices.
 Once you do this, you’ll notice the averages and the outliers.
-The further from the average an outlier is, the more likely it is not a legitimate company or a potential scam.
+The further an outlier is from the average, the more likely it is that it is not a legitimate company or a potential scam.

 Using Excel, separate the following information into distinct cells: